 Are there good and bad stress hormones?
 If so, how does a person activate just the good stress hormones?

 Stress hormones – adrenaline, cortisol, and norepinephrine (and others) – are neither good or bad.
-They are nothing more than the body’s response to excitement or the perception of danger.
+They are merely the body’s response to stress, excitement, or the perception of danger.

-What makes their effects beneficial or detrimental seems to be the length of time stress hormones are coursing through the body, according to traditional research.
+What makes their effects beneficial or detrimental seems to be the amount and length of time they are coursing through the body, according to traditional research.

-Stress becomes a negative, however, when stress hormones bombard the body for an extended period of time.
+Stress becomes a negative, however, when stress hormones bombard the body for an extended period.
 Research has found that stress hormones become a liability when flowing for periods of longer than 24 hours.
-It’s the sustained stress that turns stress hormones into a detriment, according to traditional research.
+It’s chronic stress that turns stress hormones into a detriment, according to traditional research.

 There is recent research, however, that suggests it’s not the stress hormones themselves that have a negative effect on the body, but a person’s attitude about stress.

 In her book, The Upside of Stress, author Dr. Kelly McGonigal, a Stanford University lecturer, concludes that it’s the combination of chronic stress AND viewing stress as being harmful that turns normal stress into unhealthy stress, not the stress hormones themselves.

 “… when people think of stress in a more positive way, it actually changes their experience of stress and seems to reduce the harmful effects,” said McGonigal in an interview with Isabel Teotonia, Living reporter for TheStar.com.

 Dr. McGonigal says that it’s our attitude about stress that makes all the difference, not the stress itself.